Virginia Institute of Marine Science

 This project was supported by funding from the NOAA Chesapeake Bay Program Office.

 Havens, K. J., Bilkovic, D. M., Stanhope, D., Angstadt, K., Hershner, C., & Center for Coastal Resources Management, Virginia Institute of Marine Science.
 (2006) Derelict Blue Crab Trap Impacts on Marine Fisheries in the Lower York River, Virginia.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V5573G
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V5573G